 We live in the digital age.
 The quality of digital video recordings and playback equipment and the convenience of non-linear digital editing have revolutionized the video industry.
 As new technologies have taken over, older technologies have become obsolete – e.g. DVDs have replaced VHS tapes.
-Today, unless you are watching a live program on CTV, you are actually watching a digital MPEG-2 file that is being played on a computer.
+Today, unless you are watching a live program on KCM, you are actually watching a digital MPEG-2 file that is being played on a computer.
 There are no tapes playing in a tape player or discs spinning in a disc player – just computer files being played from a big computer hard drive.

 - raw footage is captured on a digital camera memory card